-The 500-level courses are for students in the MA programs, and are open to students in any program.
-Students in the ThM in Missiology program register for courses at the 600 level.
+The 500-level courses are for students in the MA programs, and are open to students in any master's-level program.
+Students in the Korean-language ThM in Missiology program register for courses at the 600 level.
 The 700-level courses are for students in the Doctor of Missiology program.
-The 800-level courses are for Ph.D. students only.
-Most courses listed at the 500 level are also available at the 600 level for ThM students.
+The 800-level courses are for Ph.D. and ThM in Intercultural Studies students only.